 The following definitions shall apply:

-“Culturally Responsive” means considering the diverse population of a facility with regard to race, language, ethnicity, sexual orientation, gender, gender expression, immigration status and values.
+“Culturally Responsive” means considering the diverse population of a facility with regard to race, language, ethnicity, sexual orientation, gender, gender expression, immigration status, values, age and maturity.

 “Facility administrator” means chief probation officer, sheriff, marshal, chief of police or other official charged by law with administration of the facility.